murradkh/StockProject/myrails/configuration/Readme.md

 In Windows, go to Administrative tools > Services and check that the MySQL service is listed and running.

 ## STEP 3 - Update Configuration File
-Afterwards, update the `dev.cfg` file found in the `stockproject/myrails/configuration` directory to match the MySQL server properties (hostname, user, password, etc...).
+Afterwards, create a file `dev.cfg` (similar to `dev-example.cfg`) in the directory `stockproject/myrails/configuration` to match the MySQL server properties (hostname, user, password, etc...).

 ## STEP 4 - Add a New Environmental Variable
-By default, the `settings.py` file uses the SQLite db, as configured in `test.cfg`.
+By default, the `settings.py` file uses the SQLite db.

 To use the localhost MySQL server instead, add a new environmental variable `STOCK_PROJECT_MACHINE_TYPE` and set its value to `dev`.
 The `settings.py` file will now use `dev.cfg` instead.

-_On the production server, the value of `STOCK_PROJECT_MACHINE_TYPE` should be set to `prod`._
+_On the production server, the value of `STOCK_PROJECT_MACHINE_TYPE` should be set to `prod` so that `settings.py` could use the `prod.cfg` file._

+_The `dev.cfg` and `prod.cfg` files were added to `.gitignore` so that any changes in these two files would not commited to any of the repository branches_

 __You may need to restart your machine after defining a new environmental variable!__